Computable Bounds on Convergence of Markov Chains in Wasserstein Distance via Contractive Drift: Large M technique and the G/G/1 queue

 \subsection{Uniform convergence in heavy traffic}

-To begin, we introduce the heavy traffic scaling regime.
-Let $Y$ be a random variable with zero mean.
-Consider the waiting time sequence of the G/G/1 queue in heavy traffic given by
+After demonstrating that the CD framework can generate sharp bounds, now we show that it can also generate parametrically sharp bounds.
+When the G/G/1 queue is in heavy traffic, the random mapping representation of its waiting time sequence becomes

-where $Y_n$'s are iid copies of $Y$.
-Smaller downward drift $\delta$ means greater congestion in the system, i.e. the system converges slower and is more likely to reach large values.
-However, as long as $\E Y^2<\infty,$ it is well-known that the scaled chain $\delta X_{n/\delta^2}^\delta$ can be well approximated by a reflected Brownian motion (RBM) that converges exponentially fast \cite{blanchet2020rates} (we ignore the rounding issue of $n/\delta^2$ for notational simplicity).
-Therefore, a reasonable convergence bound for $\delta X^\delta_{n/\delta^2}$ should not explode as $\delta\downarrow0$ (sharp in $\delta$).
-The following result shows that the convergence bound generated by our method has this property.
-The case where $Y$ is bounded from below is relatively easy.
-Here we consider a more challenging case. \begin{proposition} In \eqref{gg1_ht}, assume that $Y$ has zero mean and finite ($m+1$)-th moment with $m\in\Z_+\setminus\{0\}$.
-Further assume that $Y$ is not bounded from below but
+where $Y$ has zero mean and $\delta\downarrow0.$ Let $X^\delta$ be the Markov chain defined by $f^\delta$.
+Smaller downward drift $\delta$ means greater congestion in the system, i.e., the system converges slower and is more likely to reach large values.
+However, as long as $\E Y^2<\infty,$ the scaled process $\delta X_{n/\delta^2}^\delta$ can be well approximated by a reflected Brownian motion (\cite{harrison1981reflected}) that converges exponentially fast (\cite{budhiraja2007long}).
+If a convergence bound for $X^\delta$ is sharp in $\delta$, then the corresponding bound for $\delta X^\delta_{n/\delta^2}$ should not explode as $\delta\downarrow0.$ It turns out that the CD framework can generate a bound with this property. \begin{proposition} Let $X^\delta$ be the Markov chain defined by \eqref{def_ht} starting from $0$.
+Assume that $\E Y_+^{m+1}<1$ with integer $m\geq1$.
+Further assume that $Y$ is not bounded from below and